-Phi Theta Kappa members meet each Wednesday (3:30 pm to 4:15 pm) during the fall and spring semesters.
+Phi Theta Kappa members meet every other week, times and days varying by semester.
+Please contact email@example.com for meeting times.
 Meetings begin the second week of the semester and run through the last week of classes.
 Most meetings focus on planning and executing a collaborative chapter project that aims to help the college or community.
 Other "value-added" meetings throughout the semester provide members with support and information on important topics like how to find one's ideal transfer institution or where to search for Phi Theta Kappa scholarships.

 Phi Theta Kappa membership reflects four hallmarks: Scholarship, Leadership, Fellowship and Service.
 Throughout the year, members come together to collaboratively execute an Honors in Action project that positively impacts the community and a College Project that positively impacts HCC.
 In addition, members work together to serve the community through group volunteer opportunities, develop new skills through interactive leadership development workshops and get to know each other better through social activities.